Shapes to Sound: Understand & Transform Your Guitar Playing ZOOM Classes

 Course Focus

-The program is structured around three pillars of music: Melody, Harmony, and Rhythm — each explored through practical guitar applications, repertoire, and guided exercises.
+The program is structured around three pillars of music—Melody, Harmony, and Rhythm—each explored through practical guitar applications, repertoire, and guided exercises.

 Melody

-• Mapping note names across the guitar
+• Understanding the fretboard and mapping note names across the guitar

 • Exploring major scale patterns and relationships

-• Understanding triads – mapping the guitar in the key of G major
+• Understanding triads: mapping the guitar in the key of G major

-• Why modes? — when and why they’re useful
+• Why modes?
+When and why they’re useful

-• The “hip” notes – expanding your scales with tasteful non-scale tones
+• The “hip” notes: expanding your scales with tasteful non-scale tones

-• Repertoire:People Get Ready (Curtis Mayfield)
+• Repertoire: People Get Ready (Curtis Mayfield)

-• Repertoire:Ashokan Farewell (Jay Ungar)
+• Repertoire: Ashokan Farewell (Jay Ungar)

 Harmony